chepo92/ArduinoCore-sam/README.md

-# Arduino Core for SAM3 and SAM4 CPU
+# Arduino Core for SAM4 CPU, Baremetal branch

-This repository contains the source code and configuration files of the Arduino Core for Atmel's SAM3X processor (used on the [Arduino Due](https://www.arduino.cc/en/Main/ArduinoBoardDue) board).
+This repository contains the source code and configuration files of the Arduino Core for Atmel's SAM4E processor.

 ## Installation on Arduino IDE

-This core is available as a package in the Arduino IDE cores manager.
+Copy or clone repo content into:

-Just open the "Boards Manager" and install the package called:
+C:\Users\{User}}\AppData\Local\Arduino15\packages\arduino\hardware\{give a name Eg: sam4E-git}\0.0.1

- * **Arduino SAM Boards (32-bit ARM Cortex-M3)**
+Then the boards will be listed under "ARM SAM4 (32-bits) Boards Baremetal"
 ## Installation on VSCode

 Use Platformio extension with atmelsam framework